Hallucinations in Seniors

 These visions can be especially common in patients with Lewy Body and Parkinson’s dementia.
 Fortunately, they are not always scary.
 Sometimes hallucinations will simply include ordinary people, objects or situations.
 They can even be happy or pleasant.

-Tips for caring for a senior with hallucinations
+9 tips for caring for a senior with hallucinations

 Once a doctor has determined that your loved one is safe to care for at home, you may have to provide care while that person suffers from intermittent or persistent hallucinations and delusions.
 If you are caring for someone who is experiencing hallucinations, there are a couple of things you can do when responding.

-Think about whether or not you need to respond at all
+1. Think about whether or not you need to respond at all

-At times, for example when the senior is having pleasant or happy hallucinations, it may be fine to simply leave them alone so as to not call attention to it.
+At times, for example, when a senior is having pleasant or happy hallucinations, it may be fine to simply leave them alone so as to not call attention to it.
 In cases like this, it may be easier and safer to simply accept that hallucinations are a symptom of dementia or aging and leave it be unless they become scary or harmful.
 However, if the hallucinations are upsetting or making your senior feel unsafe, then it is important to respond with one of the strategies below.

-Remain calm and do not attempt to convince them that they are wrong
+2. Remain calm and do not attempt to convince them that they are wrong

 Instead, approach them calmly and if possible, ask them to tell you exactly what they are hallucinating.
 If you listen carefully and make out what they are seeing or hearing, you can get a better sense of whether or not the hallucinations are an emergency or not.

-Tell them you trust that they are not lying
+3. Tell them you trust that they are not lying

 Along with avoiding contradictions or arguments, be careful when you talk to the senior about their experience.
 Do not dismiss their hallucinations or tell them that they are being silly.
 Instead, it may be helpful to let them speak with you about what they are experiencing.
 If you take your senior seriously and validate their concerns, then you will create a more secure environment for them.

 Instead of focusing on the senior’s hallucination, maybe you can respond to how they are feeling about it instead.
 If your loved one is scared, try to make them feel safe.
 If they are happy, then try to be happy with them.
 Tell them you understand why they feel scared or worried.
-Be supportive and ask them how you can help, if they come to you for assistance.
+Be supportive and ask them how you can help if they come to you for assistance.

-Make your elderly loved one’s environment feel safer
+4. Make your elderly loved one’s environment feel safer

 There are certain objects or aspects of the senior’s environment that can make them have hallucinations.
 These can include background noises or too much visual stimulation.
 Removing these types of triggers can help the senior feel safer instantly!
-You could try turning off the TV or radio, opening the blinds, removing any mirrors that could be causing fear or confusion.
+You could try turning off the TV or radio, opening the blinds, or removing any mirrors that could be causing fear or confusion.

-Reassure the senior and simplify their situation
+5. Reassure the senior and simplify their situation

 When seniors have hallucinations, they can get very confused and disoriented.
 This means that trying to explain to them what is happening in a complex way will only make the situation worse.
 Instead, simplify the way that you speak.
 Tell the senior not to worry, reassure them that you will protect them and keep them safe.
 Physical comfort can also be helpful.
 Hugging your loved one or gently patting their arm or shoulder can reassure them greatly.
 If your loved one feels that they can speak to you about this issue, it will be a good distraction.

-Determine if there is a pattern
+6. Determine if there is a pattern

 If you cannot figure out what is triggering your senior’s hallucinations – especially when they are frequent, it may be best to track their behavior and try to determine a pattern.
-For example, you can keep notes on the person’s routine and see when hallucinations happen throughout the day.
+For example, you can keep notes on their routine and see when hallucinations happen throughout the day.
 Maybe it’s happening after certain meals or physical activity.
 Maybe they have made some minor change in their routine and it’s disorienting.
 Either way, keeping notes can help find you a solution.

-Redirect the senior’s attention
+7. Redirect the senior’s attention

 You can also distract your loved one from their hallucination.
 This can be an effective technique in dealing with the issue.
 Instead of concentrating on the hallucination or making them talk about it, you can refocus them on another activity.
 Whether it is watching their favorite movie, reading a book they like, going through old photo albums, eating their favorite meals or taking a walk outside, all that matters is that the senior enjoys it.

-Ask for support
+8. Ask for support

-Reach out to a medical professional
+9. Reach out to a medical professional

 If you do not understand why the hallucinations are happening or are afraid that there may be an underlying cause to them that has still not been diagnosed, then it is a good idea to speak with your elderly loved one’s doctor.
 A medical professional will give you guidance on how to respond and can help you formulate the best strategy for reducing and eliminating hallucinations.